lucasperin/WOTS/README.md

 # WOTS
 WOTS implementations for fun and experiments

-The goal is to have a reliable and fast implementation that I can benchmark using a few modifications to the algorithm.
+The goal is to have a valid and fast implementation of the Winternitz OTS so that I can benchmark and easily modify/extend the algorithms.

+Mainly, the library will contain a classical WOTS implementation with some other variations available in the literature.
+The second goal will be to implement tree-based algorithms (such as XMSS) and parallel hashes with SIMD.

 # Security Remark